prefix-dev/pixi-build-backends/docs/backends/pixi-build-ros.md

 This is implemented to easily switch between distros over ros packages, by changing the `channel` used in the `workspace` section.

+This does not work with the `robostack-staging` channel, as it contains packages for multiple distros.

 ### Automatic Dependency Resolution